-The pension entitlement is payable to your eligible spouse for life (two-thirds of the age 65 pension value, regardless of his/her age).
-If you have eligible dependent children, a child allowance is also payable (subject to certain conditions).
-If you have an eligible spouse and dependent children, both payments are payable.
-If you have no spouse or dependent children, a refund of pension contributions will be paid to the estate.
+- Your pension entitlement (if any) is payable to your eligible spouse for life (two thirds of the age 65 pension value, regardless of his/her age when you die). - If you have eligible dependent children, a child allowance is also payable (subject to certain conditions). - If you have an eligible spouse and dependent children, both payments are payable. - If you have no spouse or dependent children, a refund of your pension contributions will be paid as a lump sum to your estate.